bookboon/api-php/README.md

                 'books' => $book_id
             )));
 	}
-	catch (Exception $e) {
+	catch (NotFoundException $e) {
 	    // handle exception here
 	}

+Right now we throw the following exceptions:

+`ApiSyntaxException` - Usually missing or malformed parameters
+`AuthenticationException` - Bad credentials
+`GeneralApiException` - When some unknown goes wrong, please report this to us
+`NotFoundException` - API returns not found status (404)

 ##Cache

 The wrapper class provides a cache interface to be used to speed up GET queries.
-At the moment only memcached is implemented and enabled by default - it is fairly trivial to implement another provider.
-To change caching provider alter the `$cache_class_name` class variable to the name of the class (and filename) or set to an empty string to disable.
+At the moment only memcached is implemented.
+To set the cache provider use the `setCache` method:

+	$bookboon->setCache(new \Bookboon\Api\Memcached($server, $port, $timeToLive));

+To implement your own provider cache software, make sure your interface imlements ` \Bookboon\Api\Cache`.
+It only has three methods: `save`, `get` and `delete`, so it should be easy enough to do.